rrosajp/downline/README.md

 - Display errors
 - And more

-To support this project, you can [donate to the developer](https://www.paypal.com/donate?hosted_button_id=U8D5FNF9JSUFU).
+To support this project, you can donate to the developers.

 ## Developer Instructions

-After downloading the source code and having installed all the [prerequesites for your system](https://tauri.studio/en/docs/getting-started/intro)
+After downloading the source code and having installed all the [prerequesites for your system](https://tauri.app/v1/guides/getting-started/prerequisites)

 Install dependencies: